 We all have times when we come up with a juicy idea that we dive right into and end up spending 2 hours (sometimes even more!) on the internet researching our idea.
 Do you agree?

 Most likely, you didn’t have those 2 hours when you first got your idea, but you made time within 24 hours to flesh it out.
 Then you decided if it was worth pursuing now, later, or not at all.

 My point is that, if an idea is that good and it moves you that much, then you will take immediate action on it.

 All of the other someday ideas can be disregarded right now.
 Don’t write them down or print them off.
 Just let them be.

-As soon as I adapted the 24 Hour Rule, I found that if I really wanted to do something awesome for my business, my home, or my family, I could almost always start to take action within 24 hours.
+As soon as I adopted the 24 Hour Rule, I found that if I wanted to do something awesome for my business, my home, or my family, I could almost always start to take action within 24 hours.